ropagr/VS-AudioTools/README.md

 ## Mix

 Mix two audio clips together.
-Optionally fade in / fade out clip2 respectively clip1 depending on the offset of clip2.
+Optionally fade in / fade out clip2 respectively clip1 depending on the offset of clip2 and extend_start / extend_end.
 This is a convenience function and can also be achieved with existing functions and scripting.

 **Note**: This function is prone to overflowing.
 Please see the section about how to [handle overflows](#overflow-handling).